Presentation of wooden houses

 Sara Cultural Centre, an award-winning project become reality

-The Sara Cultural Centre is home to the Skellefteå Art Gallery, the Anna Nordlander Museum, the six-stage Västerbotten Regional Theatre, the city library and the 205-room Wood Hotel with restaurant, spa and conference centre.
-The municipality's ambition is for this cultural hub to be internationally recognised for its hospitality and activities, but also for its willingness to innovate and, above all, for its contribution to the idea of sustainability and sustainability.
+The Sara Cultural Center is home to the Skellefteå Art Gallery, the Anna Nordlander Museum, the six-stage Västerbotten Regional Theatre, the city library and the 205-room Wood Hotel with restaurant, spa and conference center.
+The municipality's ambition is for this cultural hub to be internationally recognized for its hospitality and activities, but also for its willingness to innovate and, above all, for its contribution to the idea of sustainability and sustainability.

-The building has been designed for a lifetime of at least one hundred years and will have a negative carbon footprint for fifty years.
-For this project the architecture studio White Arkitekter received the 2018 MIPIM Future Project Award.
+The building has been designed for a lifespan of at least one hundred years and will have a negative carbon footprint for fifty years.
+For this project the architectural studio White Arkitekter received the 2018 MIPIM Future Project Award.

 The project had to solve problems on several levels.
-In addition to the strength of the structure, the wide openings and acoustics of the spaces in the cultural areas, the combination of wooden structures with glazed areas, the flexibility of the spaces had to be taken into account.
+In addition to those related to the structural strength, the wide openings and acoustics of the spaces in the cultural areas, the combination of wooden structures with glazed areas, and the flexibility of the spaces had to be taken into account.

 Sara Cultural Centre, Sweden